Ouranosinc/Magpie/docs/glossary.rst

         identified through :term:`Authentication` methods.
 This process typically falls into the hands of a :term:`Proxy` application.

+    Context User
+        Specific :term:`User` that is being targeted by a request from specified value for the ``{user_name}`` request path variable.
+The contextual :term:`User` of the request *could* correspond to the :term:`Logged User` if the reference resolves to itself, but this is not necessarily the case.
+See further details and examples provided in section :ref:`Route Access`.

     Cookies
         Set of :term:`Authentication` identifiers primarily employed by `Magpie` HTTP requests to determine the :term:`Logged User`.